PA-RISC Linux

 Portables | RDI PrecisionBook, SAIC Galaxy 1100 |

-Performance is not quite on par with original HP-UX — 50% being a rough estimate of the relative performance, although the overhead of a complete running HP-UX probably consumes much of this advantage, especially on older systems.
+Performance on Linux is not quite on par with original HP-UX — 50% was a rough estimate in the late-2000s.
+However the overhead of running a full-blown HP-UX probably consumes much of this advantage, especially on older systems.

-Most I/O subsystems are supported, including many common PC expansion possibilities.
+Most I/O subsystems are supported in PA-RISC LInux, including many common PC expansion options.
 Correct X11 graphical support is limited to a small set of HP adapters via the framebuffer device.
-As the newer machines are more similar to standard Intel PCs, support is generally better but still lacking in some areas.
+As newer machines are more similar to standard Intel PCs, support is generally better but still lacking in some areas.

 Development